-Some parents are thrilled with how inexpensive riding lessons are and some are horrified at the expense.
+Some riding students are thrilled with how inexpensive riding lessons are and some are horrified at the expense.
 Most fall somewhere in between.

 Here are a few things to consider.